AgregoreWeb/agregore-browser/README.md

 To build from source do the following:

-- Set up node.js, git, and yarn
+- Set up node.js (at least Node 18), git, and yarn
+- Set up [Node-gyp](https://github.com/nodejs/node-gyp) and its dependencies for your OS
 - fork the repo
 - Pull your fork to your computer
 - Load submodules with `git submodule update --init --recursive`